 The mission of the PIT WG was formulated under the goal of harmonizing the basic information types associated with persistent identifiers.
 To work towards this goal, the case statement of the PIT WG was designed around the idea that first and foremost, the necessary tools and concepts would have to be developed to finally achieve harmonization.
 The most important conceptual outcome was intended to be a framework for defining types, including aspects of technical interoperability but also suggestions for social governance.
 The essential practical outcomes of the WG were set to be an Application Programming Interface (API) specification and a prototypic implementation that demonstrate the use of some core types.

+A “PID Information Type” is understood here as an umbrella term covering the more precise notions of identifier metadata elements and their aggregates, described in more detail further below.
+There is a related notion of PID types, which may be understood as a classification for different kinds of identifiers (or their respective identifier providers); however, this is not to be confused with typing the information associated with PIDs.

 Working Group process and outcomes

 Discussions over the WG lifetime made clear that it will be impossible for a small group with a limited timeframe to come to a set of widely accepted core types.
 This lead to an overall pragmatic shift in working group activities and goals.
 The group was eventually able to design core types, and as seen below some core candidates have emerged, but these do not claim wide acceptance – a top-down approach was perceived as being futile in this form.
 Community use cases differ strongly, and there are often several interpretations or nuances of single property names.
 The conclusion is that an agreed set of core types will only emerge from practical use, and even then, the set of core types will most likely not be stable, but require some governance effort.
 The type registry is considered a key element in this respect.
 To deal with individual communities, the notion of namespaces was introduced.